Conspiciens/tuffix-arm/README.md

 # tuffix: Tuffy's Linux

 # WARNING: Do not to attempt to install on M1 or ARM64 processors (Incomplete as of rn).
-This fork repository serves to install Tuffix, but for ARM64 processors (M1 is considered a ARM64 Processor)
+This fork repository serves to install Tuffix in a VM, but for ARM64 processors (Including M1 which is considered a ARM64 Processor)
-Linux currently has no support for m1 processors (Execpt with Asahi Linux, which is in beta)
+Linux currently has no support for m1 processors for baremetal installations (Execpt with Asahi Linux, which is in beta)
 This repository remains incomplete

 Official Linux environment for CPSC 120, 121, and 131 at California